Namira29351/Final_coding_project/README.md

 ## Features
 1. Interactive Analysis
    - Feature 1: Users are abke to see a list of options that go with viewing data on young adults and their diets.
+   - Feature 2: Users are abke to see a list of options that go with viewing data on women and their diets.

 2. Data Processing
    - Feature 1: The code takes the entire dataset and only filters out food identities and the age group of 18-24.
    - Feature 2: The code counts up the number of each young adult in each unique food identity and matches them up.
+   - Feature 3: The code takes the entire dataset and only filters out food identities and the female gender.
+   - Feature 4: The code counts up the number of each woman in each unique food identity and matches them up.

 3. Visualizations
    - Type 1: A bar graph of the data is shown with the x-axis being the name of the food identity and the y-axis being the number of adults that have a certain food identity.
+   - Type 2: A pie chart is shown with the percentage of women in each food identity.

 ## Program Structure
 project/